What is coronavirus and what can care providers do to keep their service users and staff safe?

 What is self-isolation?

-People are advised to:
+Those who are symptomatic are advised to:

 stay at least two metres (about three steps) away from other people in the home whenever possible